 LFS have continuous data collection.
 In order for all reference weeks to weighted evenly in quarterly averages, we now make week-proportional adjustment of monthly weights in our quarterly averages.
 That is, the monthly weights are multiplied by 4/13 or 5/13 depending on whether the months in the LFS contain respectively 4 or 5 whole weeks.
 Weekly proportional weighting of quarterly average has been made on all quarterly figures in our StatBank back to 2006.
 Before that is the even adjustment off all monthly weights was used, i.e. multiplied by 1/3 for all months.

 That the weights are consistent for a register variable, such as gender, means that the sum of the weights in the responses in the LFS equals the number of the population for each category of the register variable, such as the number of men and the number of women in the population

-Quarterly figures from LFS are not seasonally adjusted
+The monthly figures are seasonally adjusted using X13-ARIMA-SEATS.